howsoai/howso-engine-py/README.md

 1. Define the feature attributes of the data (Feature types, bounds, etc.)
 2. Create a Trainee and set the feature attributes
 3. Train the Trainee with the data
-4. Call Analyze on the Trainee to find optimal hyperparameters
+4. Call Analyze on the Trainee to characterize uncertainty and update it for inference
 5. Explore your data!

 Once the Trainee has been given feature attributes, trained, and analyzed, then